po1sigala/live/01-Class-Content/02-Advanced-CSS/01-Activities/22-Stu_Wireframing/README.md

 ## Acceptance Criteria

-* It is done when my form elements are outlined and grouped together.
+* It is done when my form and all of the elements inside have the correct class assigned according to the surrounding elements.

 * It is done when my elements have a clear distinction between parent and child elements.

+* It is done when my form resembles a wireframe.

 ## Assets